FragozoLeonardo/KatsuYOU/README.md

 ## TODO List:

 - Add Rspec specs for improve content proofreading based on native resources and CLI functionalities.
 (Once I get better on Rspec.)
+- Take propper sceenshots for the Readme
+- "Deploy" the CLI at repl.it

 Please enjoy using the CLI! <3